Updated on: 2/26/2019

 High drivers are a risk on the road

-Researchers at the Washington State Toxicology Lab tested almost two thousand blood samples of drivers involved in crashes; some were still alive, but others had died from their injuries.
+Researchers at the Washington State Toxicology Lab tested almost two thousand blood samples of drivers involved in car accidents; some were still alive, but others had died from their injuries.
 59.8% were found to have marijuana, alcohol or other drugs in their systems at the time of the crash.
 Researchers found that in most cases, impaired drivers had mixed multiple intoxicants, further dulling their reaction time behind the wheel.
 Only eight percent of the drivers tested had consumed only marijuana, but many had mixed the drug with alcohol or other mind-altering substances.

 While marijuana is now legal to sell and possess in Washington State, with some restrictions under state law, it’s still illegal to get behind the wheel while high.
 It’s also an extremely bad idea: researchers found that THC-positive drivers were more likely to be involved in crashes in the daytime hours and more likely to cause crashes by drifting out of their lanes and overcorrecting.
 Drivers who mixed pot and alcohol were more likely to drive without a license, speed and drive without a seatbelt.